proxmox/proxmox-backup/docs/tape-backup.rst

 In general, LTO tapes offer the following advantages:

-- Durable (30 years)
+- Durability (30 year lifespan)
 - High Capacity (12 TB)
 - Relatively low cost per TB
 - Cold Media
 - Movable (storable inside vault)
 - Multiple vendors (for both media and drives)
-- Build in AES-CGM Encryption engine
+- Build in AES-GCM Encryption engine

 Note that `Proxmox Backup Server` already stores compressed data, so using the tape compression feature has no advantage.